-Backlog refers to the outstanding contract value that remains to be delivered under the signed contracts under our Cable Business as at a certain date, assuming that our products will be delivered according to the terms of the contracts.
+As at 30 June 2018, we had a total signed contract value of RMB514.5 million under our Cable Business, of which the remaining value of our products to be delivered under these contracts amounted to RMB452.3 million as the underlying bridge cable projects were in different stages.
+Backlog refers to the contract value that remains to be delivered under the signed contracts as at a certain date, assuming that our products will be delivered according to the terms of the contracts.
 Due to the nature of our Cable Business, we deliver finished products in batches in accordance with the delivery schedule as agreed in the contract, and as a result, the value of our backlog may be high since bridge cable projects often has a long construction period and when we gain new projects.

-Based on our past experience and a review of the current progress of our backlog as at the Latest Practicable Date, we expect that all of such backlog will be cleared, and revenue will be recognised by the end of 2021.
+Based on our past experience and a review of the current progress of our backlog as at 30 June 2018, we expect that all of such backlog will be cleared, and revenue will be recognised by the end of 2019.
 Please refer to the section headed "Risk Factors - Risks Relating to our Business and Industry - The backlog for our Cable Business may not be indicative of our future results of operations" in this [REDACTED].